thevuong/next15-filterlist/STEPS.md

 - We are fetching the categories twice for every render - once for the task summary and once for the category filter.
 Show console logs 2x.
 - We can deduplicate this since it's running in the same render.
 - Add cache() to getCategoriesMap in categories.ts.
-Show console logs 1x, reduced load time.
+Show console logs 1x.
-- This is also good for using inside dynamic metadata.
+- This is also good for using inside dynamic metadata and would impact load time when running sequentially.

 This means that can keep using our common pattern of fetching data inside components, similar to how we would use useQuery in a client side app.
 This deduplication automatically happening with fetch requests by the way.